SulakshanaChakraborty/Multi-Task-Learning/README.md

 ## Pretrained models

-The pretrained models can be downloaded from ##TODO link to be added.
+The pretrained models can be downloaded from ##TODO add link.
 Following is the list of different models:

 * **Segnet-1task-no-pretrained** : Vanilla Segnet model which outputs the segmentaion mask, without any pre-trained weights